nuhu-ibrahim/website-to-speech/README.md

 ### Part 3: Converting the caption into an audio so that it could be read aloud
 You need to first create an acount on the IBM text to speech website [here](https://cloud.ibm.com/registration?target=%2Fdocs%2Ftext-to-speech%2Fgetting-started.html), create an api key and then assign the key to the "ibm_text_to_speech_api_key" variable in the code below.

+## Installing all required packages
+For the python file to work effectively, you need to install the packages below from your command line.

+pip install cloudmersive-validate-api-client
+pip install cloudmersive-image-api-client
+pip install --upgrade "ibm-watson>=5.0.0" pip install playsound pip install -U PyObjC pip install pathlib

 ## Running the program
 ```bash
 # Run the following commands on your terminal from the project root directory.